Skip to content

 Updated 2026-05-04

-Self-hosted booking software is better when ownership, long-term cost, and client control matter more than managed hosting and built-in integrations.
-SaaS booking tools are easier to start, but they charge monthly and hold the booking page on their platform.
+Self-hosted booking software is better when ownership, source code access, and client control matter more than managed hosting and built-in integrations.
+SaaS booking tools are easier to start, but they keep the booking page on their platform.

 Updated 2026-05-04